xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/attributes_and_product_filters_in_x-cart_51.md

 layout: article_with_sidebar
 updated_at: '2017-11-13 13:59 +0400'
 identifier: ref_tkXafgoK
-title: Attributes and product filters in X-Cart 5
+title: Attributes and Product Filters in X-Cart 5
 categories:
   - Webinars and video tutorials
 published: true